create¶

 Flags:

---all-environments Indicates that the group should be created with all current environments attached
+--all-environments Indicates that the group should be created with all environments (current and future) attached

 --environment-ids strings Environments which this group should be able to access using the provided policy